ChieBKAI/Modeling-and-optimization-for-problem-project/README.md

-There are Project of MHH subject
+These are Project of MHH subject